niuiic/modern-neovim-configuration/README.md

 - GLSL
 - WGSL

-> Common features: lsp、format、autocompletion(custom snippets and source)、debug.
+> Common features: lsp、format、autocompletion (including custom snippets and source)、debug.

 > Not all features has been implemented, but you can easily implement most functions needed.